saraelsh13/portfolio/index.md

 # AI content designer and systems thinker

-I design language, documentation, and interaction patterns for complex AI and data products.
-I care about clarity, safety, and the invisible systems that make content dependable.
+This portfolio is a living documentation site — showcasing how I apply design ethics, developer empathy, and technical clarity to transform complex platforms into usable knowledge.

 **Currently focused on**